Skin Problems in Horses

 - Treat sarcoids early.
 Surgery and topical medications remove these tumors, with better results when the tumors are small.

 - If this isn’t the biggest can of worms with horses, I’m not sure what is.
-Horse allergies are vague to spot, tricky to narrow down, and affect horses in different ways.
+Horse allergies are vague to spot, tricky to narrow down, and affect horses differently.

 - Treatments for allergies vary, depending on the triggering allergen.
 You might need to change detergents for horse laundry, change a part of your horse’s diet, or try other brands of grooming products.